e3-/resolve/docs/source/getting_started.md

 ## Install Commercial Solvers {bdg-info-line}`Optional`

-The `resolve-env` environment comes with the open-source `HiGHS` solver, which will enable out-of-the-box solving of `Resolve` cases on any platform.
+The `resolve-env` environment comes with the open-source `HiGHS` solver, which enables out-of-the-box solving of `Resolve` cases on any platform.
 Commercial solvers like Gurobi, IBM CPLEX, and FICO XPRESS offer additional solver features & typically substantially faster solve times.
 If you have licenses for any of these solvers, `Resolve` will work with them; follow the vendor installation & licensing instructions.